FAQ About Washer Care

 Below are some of the most frequently asked questions about washer care

 Do I have to keep my washer level?

 - Yes.
 In order for a washer to function properly, you must keep it level.
-An uneven machine can cause unnecessary. 👉Read more here…
+An uneven machine can cause unnecessary.
+More information about it in this article here…

 How much detergent does it take to properly wash a load of clothes?

 - It will vary depending on a few factors.
 First, it depends on your water.
 If you have soft water, you won’t need as much detergent.
 It can also depend on how soiled your laundry is.
 Heavily soiled items need more detergent to get them clean.
 The best way to know if you are using the proper amount is to read manufacturer directions that come with your detergent.
 Read another topic here…